Graduate FAQ

 I applied to ECU Graduate School several years ago for another program.
 Do I need to get recommendations or can you access my file?

-Since you applied for a different program, you should ask for new recommendations that address your interest in an English MA.
+Since you applied for a different program, you should ask for new recommendations that address your interest in our program.

 Assistantships